stanleychuys/Temp_Readme_Files/README_meta-runbmc-nuvoton.md

 ### Event Callbacks
 The event callbacks can be the following actions.
-Logging to journal or elog, calling d-bus method, or sending snmp trap.
+Logging to journal or elog, calling d-bus methods, or sending snmp traps.
 Here is an example that log to journal and send d-bus message to shutdown host when the specific temperature sensor reaches the critical high threshold.

 * [Example config](https://github.com/Nuvoton-Israel/openbmc/blob/runbmc/meta-quanta/meta-runbmc-nuvoton/recipes-phosphor/configuration/runbmc-nuvoton-yaml-config/runbmc-nuvoton-dbus-monitor-config.yaml)

 ### SNMP trap
 **How to use**
 1. Install snmp trap receiver on the management server.
 Refer to the [link](https://blog.cadena-it.com/linux-tips-how-to/snmp-trap-receiver-with-ubuntu/) for the installation.
-    * Copy [BMC notification MIB](https://github.com/openbmc/phosphor-snmp/blob/master/mibs/NotificationMIB.txt) to /usr/share/snmp/mibs.
+    * Copy [BMC notification MIB](https://github.com/openbmc/phosphor-snmp/blob/master/mibs/NotificationMIB.txt) to `/usr/share/snmp/mibs`.
     * Run snmptrapd with -m option to load custom MIB
+    ```
-       * snmptrapd -m OPENBMC-NOTIFICATION-MIB -Lf /var/log/snmptrap.log -f
+    snmptrapd -m OPENBMC-NOTIFICATION-MIB -Lf /var/log/snmptrap.log -f
+    ```
-2. Specify snmp manager ip/port in openbmc WebUI
+2. Specify snmp manager ip/port in Openbmc WebUI
    ```
     Server configuration
      -> SNMP settings